Have you been reprimanded for sitting too close to the TV? Or told that if you cross your eyes, they will get stuck?

 Keep Your Eyes Healthy

 Vision myths may be misleading, but they focus on keeping your eyes healthy.
 For example, carrots may not improve your vision.
 But making them a part of your daily diet is certainly healthy for your eyes.
-They will supply the necessary amount of Vitamin A to your eyes.
+They will supply the necessary amount of vitamin A to your eyes.

 Similarly, to keep constant headaches at bay, avoid using electronic devices all day long.
 You can also take regular breaks in between to not tire your eyes.

 You can also avoid reading in dim light.
-It will only strain your eyes.
+It will strain your eyes.
 Make your reading space more comfortable by placing a table lamp directly above the book.

 There are also several other things you can do to improve your eye health.
 Eat a nutrient-rich diet, quit smoking, and wear sunglasses outdoors.